 Here’s the very first idea I mocked up in my sketchbook, with Piggy seated at the tea table -

-For the final spread - taken from my very own childhood copy of Alice’s Adventures in Wonderland - I decided that showing Piggy entering through the door in the tree (the same door that led Alice back to the long hall with the glass table) would be more effective.
+For the final spread - taken from my original childhood copies of the Alice books - I decided that showing Piggy entering through the door in the tree (the same door that led Alice back to the long hall with the glass table) would be most effective.
 For this, I adapted the tree from the background of an illustration of Tweedledum and Tweedledee in Through the Looking Glass.

 Keen eyed readers will note that, in order to fit the dimensions of The Big Book Adventure, I had to adapt and continue Tenniel’s original illustration:

 by adding a tree to the far right;